-Nevertheless, on the whole utilities appear to be doing well, as Figure 6 illustrates.
+Nevertheless, at an operational level, on the whole utilities are doing well, as Figure 6 illustrates.
 During this unusually-long period of underperformance for utilities, analysts have actually been raising their earnings estimates, especially in Europe.

 Figure 6: Analysts are upgrading utilities' earnings estimates, especially in Europe